Struggling Fox hopes for better new year in TV ratings

 "We limped our way in after 2011.
 Nobody is happier than us to get into a new year where hopefully there are better things to come," Reilly told television reporters.

-Fox television, a unit of News Corp (NWSA.O), has slumped from long-running king in the 18-49 demographic prized by TV advertisers to current third place.
+Fox television, a unit of News Corp, has slumped from long-running king in the 18-49 demographic prized by TV advertisers to current third place.

 In the season so far, Fox has lost some 20 percent of its 18-49 audience compared to the same point last year, while rival NBC has pulled out of a nine-year slump and is in first place.